shejialuo/database-systems-complete-book-solutions/README.md

 # Database systems: the complete book

-This is my solutions for Database systems: the complete book 2nd.
+This is the solutions for Database systems: the complete book 2nd.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]